 Full Website URL

 Finished?
-End your press release with three pound signs, also knows as hash tag signs.
+End your press release with three pound signs, also known as hash tag signs.

 Use AP Style Writing

-Final tips: Familiarize yourself with AP Style writing.
+The standard for press release writing is the AP Stylebook.
 The AP Stylebook is a journalist’s Bible.
 If you aren’t familiar, this is the go-to book for the journalistic style used by the United States news industry.

 No, you do not have to memorize the book, but it might be helpful to grab a copy.
 This is the preferred style for just about every editor and journalist in the biz, but the stringency with which this is upheld has been vastly loosened thanks to texting and social media.